markreha/cloudworkshop/sdk/docs/development/README.md

 **Getting Started Building the IoT Apps**
 ==================
 The Cloud Workshop SDK contains all the documentation, tools, and sample template applicationsrequired to build a simple, scalable, Cloud based suite of IoT applications.
-The following assumes you have setup Github, Codenvy, and OpenShift, Azure, Google Cloud, or Heroku accounts.
+The following assumes you have setup Github, Codenvy, and OpenShift, Azure, Google Cloud, Heroku, or Amazon AWS accounts.

 ![IoT Logical Architecture](../architecture/images/logical.png)